Getting Your Home Ready to Sell

 How Commission Typically Works

 Traditional commission structures in BC commonly use a tiered formula: a higher percentage on the first portion of the sale price, and a lower percentage on the balance.
-On a $900,000 home, this often results in a total commission of $25,000–$32,000 or more, depending on the structure agreed to.
+The examples below are illustrative — actual amounts vary by property, brokerage, and the terms agreed to in your listing agreement.

 What Commission Covers